-On Windows 10, optional updates are those updates that aren’t critical to use the operating system, but they may be necessary for other functionalities.
-Usually, these updates can include packages for Microsoft and non-Microsoft products and third-party drivers (such as for printers, cameras, network adapters, etc.).
+On Windows 10, optional updates are those updates that are not critical to use the operating system, but they may be necessary for other functionalities.
+Usually, these updates can include packages for Microsoft and non-Microsoft products, feature updates, and third-party drivers (such as for printers, cameras, and network adapters).

-In earlier releases, optional updates happened automatically, but starting with version 2003, May 2020 Update, the Settings app is getting a new section that allows you to view and decide which updates to install manually.
+In earlier releases, optional updates happen automatically, but starting with version 2004, May 2020 Update, the Settings app is getting a new section that allows you to view and decide which updates to install manually.

 Click on Update & Security.

 Click on Windows Update.

 Click the View optional update link (if available).

 Expand the update category.
 For example, Driver updates.

 Check the optional update that you want to download.

 Once you complete the steps, the package you selected will download and install on your device.